-4.2 Managed moves
+3.6 Managed moves

-Where a pupil is admitted to an alternative school following a managed move, then, subject to the advice of the LA authorising officer, the school shall be regarded as the qualifying (designated) school for determining travel assistance.
-In normal circumstances, the LA authorising officer should pursue placement at the nearest qualifying school to the home address.
+Where a pupil is admitted to an alternative school following a managed move by the County Council, then, subject to the advice of the County Council authorising officer, the school shall be regarded as the designated suitable school for determining travel assistance.
+In normal circumstances, the County Council authorising officer should pursue placement at the nearest suitable school to the home address.